Wintellect/MSLearn/Object-Oriented Programming in Python/includes/0-introduction.md

 - How to add methods to classes
 - How to create new classes that inherit from others

-There's a lot to do, so let's get started.
+There is much to learn, so let's get started.